 Estimated reading time: 9 minutes

-Insufficient investment in education is a topic that has been attracting media attention lately.
-These cuts are sending our schools into crisis and have an enormous impact on children with Special Educational Needs and Disability.
+There have been financial cuts, which may be sending our schools into crisis.
+More prominent, these cuts could have an enormous impact on the education of children with Special Educational Needs and Disability.
 (SEND)

 Lack of funds

 In my opinion, the lack of funds makes it difficult for schools to invest in teachers, and adequate resources to meet the needs of children with Special Educational Needs and Disabilities (SEND).